 - One source of Mary, Queen of Scots' unpopularity as a ruler was her alleged tendency to get involved in numerous affairs (granted, her husband was known for being an abusive brute) that undermined her reputation, to the point where she was commonly referred to as a whore (via images of the Mermaid).

-- Antony and Cleopatra, who probably deserve Trope Codifier status even though this is a very Truth-based trope.
+- Antony and Cleopatra VII, who probably deserve Trope Codifier status even though this is a very Truth-based trope.
 Interestingly, Antony didn't get in trouble for screwing Cleopatra — such things were rather expected of Roman leaders — but rather for letting her co-rule.
 Octavian pounced on the opportunity to slander Antony with some nasty PR (he was letting a woman rule!), got the Roman people to back a civil war against an otherwise wildly popular general and the rest is history.
 Ironically, Cleopatra's actions made political sense; sleeping with Caesar/Anthony kept Egypt independent for several decades after the Romans decided they wanted it.

 - Marie Antoinette, the poor girl, was and still is often accused of influencing her husband inappropriately and substantially.